 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
 The law pledges that, at the request of the homeowner, the PMI must be released when the principal amount reaches just 80 percent.
 So, wise home owners can get off the hook sooner than expected.

 It can take many years to arrive at the point where the principal is just 20% of the initial loan amount, so it's necessary to know how your home has increased in value.
 After all, all of the appreciation you've obtained over the years counts towards removing PMI.
 So why pay it after your loan balance has dropped below the 80% mark?
 Despite the fact that nationwide trends hint at decreasing home values, realize that real estate is local.
 Your neighborhood may not be adhering to the national trends and/or your home may have gained equity before things cooled off.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
+The hardest thing for many home owners to understand is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+It is an appraiser's job to keep up with the market dynamics of their area.
 At Area Appraisal Services, Inc., we know when property values have risen or declined.
-We're masters at determining value trends in Bethesda, Montgomery County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will often eliminate the PMI with little trouble.
-At which time, the homeowner can enjoy the savings from that point on.
+We're masters at analyzing value trends in Bethesda, Montgomery County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will generally remove the PMI with little trouble.
+At that time, the homeowner can enjoy the savings from that point on.